 Techniques of Setting Stop-Loss in Gold

-A trader can also place a stop loss order according to the indicators used to set these orders.
-Certain trading indicators use mathematical equations to calculate where the stop loss order should be set so as to provide an optimal exit point.
-These trading indicators can be used as the basis for setting these orders.
+A trader also can place a stop loss according to the indicators used to set these orders.
+Certain indicators use mathematical equations to calculate where the stop loss order should be set and placed so as to provide an optimal and ideal market exit point.
+These technical indicators can be used as the basis for setting these orders.

-Other traders also place these orders according to a predetermined risk to reward ratio.
-This strategy of setting is dependent upon certain mathematical equations.
-For examples a ratio of 50 pips stop loss can be used by a trader if the trade has potential to make 100 pips in profit: this is a risk : reward ratio of 2:1
+Other traders also place these orders according to a predetermined risk reward ratio.
+This strategy of setting is dependent upon certain mathematical formulas.
+For examples a ratio of 50 pips stop loss order can be used by a trader if the trade has potential to make 100 pips in profit: this is a risk : reward ratio of 2:1

-Others just use a predetermined percentage of their total account equity balance.
+Others just use a pre determined % of their total equity balance.

 1. Percent of XAUUSD equity balance

-This is based on the percent of account balance that the trader is willing to risk.
+This is based on the percentage of trading account balance that the online trader is willing to risk.

 If one is willing to risk 2% of account balance then the trader decides how far he will set the order level based on the trade position size that he has bought or sold.